brewster1134/turple/README.md

 turple -t /path/to/template -d my_new_project_name
 ```

 Turple will scan the template, determine what data is needed to process it, and prompt you for any missing data.
-If you wanted to run turple without the wizard, just throw a `Turplefile` into your destination directory with the necessary data.
+If you wanted to run turple without the wizard, just put a `Turplefile` into your destination directory with the necessary data.

-### Turplefile

-`Turplefile` files are yaml formatted files that provided various information to turple.
 Assuming our template requires a single piece of information called `foo`, our destination Turplefile could look something like this.

 ```yaml
 data:
   foo: bar
 ```

-Turple templates also have a Turplefile
+### Turplefile

+`Turplefile` files are yaml formatted files that provided various information to turple.
+Turple checks in multiple locations for a Turplefile.

+* Home Directory *(~/Turplefile)*
+  * Define your own custom defaults...
+Set your sources, preferred template configuration, and even common template data *(e.g. developer.name)*
+* Template
+  * Templates require a Turplefile with a configuration *(esp if different from the turple defaults)* and an optional data map for use with the wizard.
+* Destination
+  * This file can have preset data (good for bypassing the wizard)

 ### Turple Templates